rafaelsetragni/awesome_notifications/README.md

 import 'package:awesome_notifications/awesome_notifications.dart';
 ```

-3. Initialize the plugin on main.dart, with at least one native icon and one channel
+3. Initialize the plugin on main.dart, before MaterialApp widget (preferentially inside main() method), with at least one native icon and one channel

 ```dart
 AwesomeNotifications().initialize(